Effective comparison of neutrino-mass models: Models' phenomenology

 Several of the observables we consider depend on the product $\epsilon_2 \epsilon_\lambda$, where $\epsilon_\lambda$ is related to the coupling between the two Higgs doublets, see our spurion analysis in section \ref{ssec:zee}.
 In particular, non-standard Higgs decays in the Zee model are directly proportional to $c^{eH} = \epsilon_\lambda^* \epsilon_2^\dag$.
 Furthermore, dipole moments and radiative charged lepton decays may be dominated by the Barr-Zee contribution of Eq.~\eqref{cegBZ}, which is also proportional to $\epsilon_\lambda^* \epsilon_2^\dag$.
 The $\mu \to e$ conversion is also driven by the Barr-Zee piece, except in the regions $|(\epsilon_2)_{ee}| \gg |(\epsilon_2)_{\mu \mu}|$ and $|(\epsilon_2)_{\mu \mu}| \gg |(\epsilon_2)_{ee}|$ (i.e. where the cyan line bends in the right panel of Fig. \ref{fig:ZeeEMu}).
 On the other hand, the Barr-Zee contribution is subleading for lepton-to-three-lepton decays.
 In the right panels of Figs. \ref{fig:ZeeEMu}-\ref{fig:ZeeMuTau}, as we vary the entries of the matrix $\epsilon_2$, we fix $\epsilon_\lambda = 0.1$, which is roughly the maximal value allowed by perturbativity when $M_2\sim10$ TeV.
 Reducing $\epsilon_\lambda$ would proportionally weaken the bounds from the set of observables just mentioned.

 We see from the left (right) panels of Figs.~\ref{fig:ZeeEMu}-\ref{fig:ZeeMuTau} that $\epsilon_\delta$ ($\epsilon_2$) is predominantly bound by observables that conserve (violate) flavour.
 As explained in section \ref{EWPT}, many of the flavour-conserving constraints are due to EFT corrections to the muon and tau SM decays to three leptons.
 These are induced by $\epsilon_\delta$ at tree-level, since the decays can be mediated by the scalar $\delta$.
-In particular, the shift in the Fermi constant depends on $(\epsilon_{\delta})_{e\mu}$, thus this parameter is constrained by several observables, of which $s_w$ gives the slightly stronger constraint.
+In particular, the shift in the Fermi constant depends on $(\epsilon_{\delta})_{e\mu}$, thus this parameter is constrained by several observables.
+Of these, $m_W$ gives the strongest constraint since the model predicts a negative shift in the $W$-boson mass, in the opposite direction of the current anomaly.
 The best limits on $(\epsilon_{\delta})_{e \tau}$ and $(\epsilon_\delta)_{\mu \tau}$ come from $G_F$ universality.
 Only the very stringent experimental bounds on $\mu \to e$ transitions provide a stronger constraint, in the region $(\epsilon_\delta)_{e\tau}\sim(\epsilon_\delta)_{\mu\tau}$, see the left panel of Fig.~\ref{fig:ZeeEMu}.
 The best of these comes from $\mu \to e$ conversion in nuclei: assuming order-one Yukawa couplings, the current (future) limit probes scales as large as $M_\delta \simeq 90\, (2600)$ TeV.
 By contrast, the flavour-conserving bounds are stronger than both current and expected future limits from $\tau \to e$ and $\tau \to \mu$ transitions, see the left panels of Figs.~\ref{fig:ZeeETau} and \ref{fig:ZeeMuTau}.

 Flavour-conserving bounds are weaker in the limit $\epsilon_\delta \to 0$.
 In this case, the relevant shift to $G_F$ is quadratic in the dim-6 WCs, $\mathcal{O}(c^2)$.\footnote{More precisely, there exists an $\mathcal{O}(c)$ shift in $G_F$ in this limit, but it is suppressed both by a loop and two powers of the matrix $y_e$, so it is compatible with $\epsilon_2$ entries of order one.} Indeed, the operators $Q_{ll}$ and $Q_{Hl}^{(3)}$ (induced by $\epsilon_\delta$) generate a tree-level contribution to muon decay that interferes with the SM diagram, while $Q_{le}$ (induced by $\epsilon_2$) generates a decay that does not interfere.
 The measured Fermi constant in this case is